Review: The Amazon Halo fitness band gets a little too close for comfort

 As with other Amazon devices, the Halo was extremely easy to set up, and I found the onboarding process straightforward and even enjoyable.
 You first have to make sure your band is charged and that you've downloaded and logged into the Amazon Halo app (available for iOS and Android).
 Once those tasks are done, you are walked through the setup process and Halo band's features by a series of charming illustrations and animations (if you haven't watched the videos for the Halo band, you should).

 There is no screen to display your fitness stats, notifications, or even the time, which took a bit of getting used to for me at first.
 Amazon pitches this lack of display as a feature, though, saying that it has been designed to be "distraction-free."
-I was a bit skeptical of this as a selling point at first, but then I grew to appreciate not having notifications or even the time vying for my attention.
+At first, I was skeptical of this as a selling point, but then I grew to appreciate not having notifications or even the time vying for my attention.

 I came to appreciate the distraction-free nature of the display-less Halo

 The Halo ships with a polyester/nylon/spandex band similar to what you might see on a Fitbit or Apple Watch, and the band is available in several different sizes and colors (I opted for the large silver version), though there are other sport options available, too.
-I am partial to this one, and might have to get it if I end up wearing this tracker long-term.

 The Halo was able to fade into the background and just do its thing, and there were large portions of the day where I completely forgot that I even had it on.
-That is especially remarkable because I wore it on my dominant (right) wrist, opposite the Fitbit Charge 3 that I wear every day.
-Yes, this was partially because I didn't want to lose out on my ongoing Fitbit competitions, but it was mainly so that I could compare the Halo's accuracy in heart-rate and sleep monitoring and step tracking to my Fitbit (more on that in a bit).
-I think this type of band could be perfect for the minimalist who doesn't care about seeing their fitness stats constantly on display, or the person who really loves their traditional, analog watch but also wants to have the benefit of continuous health tracking on the other wrist.
+That is especially remarkable because I wore it on my dominant (right) wrist, opposite the Fitbit Inspire 2 that I wear every day.
+Yes, this was partially because I didn't want to lose out on my ongoing Fitbit competitions, but it was mainly so that I could compare the Halo's accuracy in heart rate and sleep monitoring and step tracking to my Fitbit (more on that in a bit).
+I think this type of band could be perfect for the minimalist who doesn't care about seeing their fitness stats constantly on display or the person who really loves their traditional, analog watch but also wants to benefit from continuous health tracking the other wrist.

-The fit, finish, and basic functionality of the Halo isn't anything special, and you could easily find some or all of those features on another fitness tracker.
+The Halo's fit, finish, and basic functionality isn't anything special, and you could easily find some or all of those features on another fitness tracker.
 What sets this device apart are two features that Amazon hopes will help you really get to know your body better, have a better grasp on your physical, emotional, and mental wellbeing, and give you some tools and suggestions to make any improvements that you might feel necessary.

 The first holistic health feature that Amazon wants you to take advantage of is what it is calling Tone, and yes, it's what it sounds like.
 With Tone enabled, the Halo will take periodic scans of your speech patterns throughout the day and provide an analysis of them for your review within the app.
 The band can tell you with remarkable accuracy if your side of the conversation sounded irritated, happy, sad, etc. The process to set up the Tone feature was quite interesting and similar to how you get Alexa, Siri, or the Google Assistant to recognize your voice for the first time.
 The app asks you to read a series of quotes and captions from famous literary sources to better understand inflections and changes as you speak.